 Summary of The Yellowhammer’s Nest

 The poem begins with the speaker asking that his listeners come close to a stream and take a look at the nest which is nestled there.
-It contains beautiful eggs which appear to have “scribbled” ink lines upon them.
+It contains beautiful eggs that appear to have “scribbled” ink lines upon them.

 The second half of the poem describes the beauty of the world of birds and how that beauty will eventually be interrupted by weeds and predators.